 Rancho Palos Verdes Beach

-Los Angeles’s best keep secret is Rancho Palos Verdes Beach, and yes, you can find sea glass there too.
+Los Angeles’s best keep secret is Rancho Palos Verdes Beach, and yes, you can find sea glass there too, especially after a storm.
 The beach is stunning, but best of all the parking is free in the Trump National Golf Course.
 The city of Rancho Palos Verdes made a deal that parts of the golf course must be open to the public.
 The parking lot is small, so if you’re planning a trip on a weekend summer day, be sure to go early.

 If you’re planning a sea glass hunt just follow the trail down to the beach.
 It’s a little steep in a few places.
 When you get down to the beach, go to the left and start looking for sea glass among the rocks during low tide.
 The sea glass is not as abundant compared to other beaches, but it’s there.